Alex often said that his mistakes turned out to be the best thing after all. The following account is a great example of this conviction of his.

 Over the noise of the working machine, Alex heard a strange noise of air being forced from Bob’s lungs and also the clatter of the bar having been launched across the steel floor.
 To his horror, he saw Bob skidding across that floor like a “rag doll”

 He raced to Bob, who was clutching his chest, not breathing, with absolute panic in his eyes.

 Determining, that Bob couldn’t breath, he ran for the cutting torches, presuming he needed oxygen.
 As he opened the valve, and the gas hissed into Bob’s mouth, his body slumped and his eyes closed.
 In a panic, Alex looked down and was further chagrined to see he had given him propane, instead of oxygen.
 He immediately switched to the oxygen and Bob’s eyes began to flicker.
 It was something he did thousands of times before, many times a working day, and he was so upset that at such a crucial time he could possibly make such a crucial error!!

 Off they went to the local hospital, where Dr. Sethi examined him and exclaimed, upon seeing the huge red and blue welt on his chest,

-“I have no idea why you are alive.
+“I have no idea why you are alive.!!
 We had a young man in here recently, who was slapped on the chest with a large rope, with no visible sign, and he never breathed again.
 You see the diaphragm goes into a spasm and your lungs never draw another breath.
 If I had been there with my little black bag, I would not have been able to save you.”
-A very precise amount of anesthetic to relax the diaphragm would be needed.”
+A very precise amount of aesthetic to relax the diaphragm, would be needed.”